Home

 -

-Cobb-Douglas, Leontief, Perfect Substitutes, CES, Satiation, and Quasi-Linear — covering the full range of standard microeconomic preferences.
+Cobb-Douglas, Leontief, Perfect Substitutes, CES, Translog, Satiation, Quasi-Linear, and Stone-Geary — covering the full range of standard microeconomic preferences.

 -